-- 10. A large proportion of the people live in rural areas, which depend on an underperforming primary sector that is unable to create employment and income opportunities. - 11.
+- 22. The low level of urbanization leaves a high share of the population living in rural areas, which depend on an underperforming primary sector that is unable to create employment and income opportunities. - 23.
 Progress in improving primary school enrolment rates is noteworthy, with almost 97 percent of children enrolled and the achievement of parity between boys and girls.
 The primary school completion rate of 76 percent, however, is falling short of targets, and only 32 percent of children complete lower secondary education, with a gender ratio of seven girls to ten boys.
-Non-completion of secondary education is a determining factor of poverty, 10 and the lower completion rate for girls hinders the achievement of gender equality in opportunities. - 12.
+Non-completion of secondary education is a determining factor of poverty,20 and the lower completion rate for girls hinders the achievement of gender equality in opportunities. - 24.
 Women still face major challenges in attaining socio-economic empowerment.
 Women usually work for free on family holdings and have limited access to appropriate production and conservation technologies.
 Gender-based violence is widespread, affecting one out of two women.
-Survivors of gender-based violence often face exclusion, discrimination or stigma, discouraging them from reporting and therefore receiving the assistance they need. - 13.
+Survivors of gender-based violence often face exclusion, discrimination or stigma, discouraging them from reporting and therefore receiving the assistance they need. - 25.
 The social protection strategy formulated in 2015 addresses the need for a common and coherent approach to tackling poverty and social and economic vulnerabilities, including gender inequality, by ensuring food security and a minimum income.
 Reducing chronic malnutrition among children is a government priority.